Replacing Missing Teeth

 Your teeth affect your whole body.
 When they’re healthy, you’re healthier too.
 A missing tooth can affect your bite balance, speech, appearance and eating choices.
 Pain negatively affects everything you do.

-As you place more stress forces on fewer remaining teeth, you increase the chance they will wear out prematurely, or be damaged or lost.
+As you place more stress forces on fewer remaining teeth, you increase the chance they will wear out prematurely leading to cracking and tooth loss.
 You may also experience headaches and/or jaw pain due to biting on fewer teeth.

 Stress forces or your bite forces need to be distributed evenly.

 Who would want their appearance and health to deteriorate?
 But, that is the natural consequence of missing teeth – the jaw literally melts away.
 Generally, people will lose 25% of their supporting jawbone structure within the first year after tooth loss due to natural bone remodeling and resorption process.
 Your bone cells are “mechanoreceptors” that signals if your bone is being used or not.
 When you lose a tooth, the chewing pressure is lost and no longer translated to the bone.
 This is why bone loss occurs after tooth loss.

 Dental implant placement becomes more complex and expensive as time passes because bone loss has occurred and there is a need for bone grafting.

 What do dental implants feel like in the mouth?
 They should feel like nothing, literally, like natural healthy teeth.

 - understands what an implant is and respects the process

 - able to perform daily, basic oral hygiene